rikjesun/DNA-Sequence-Analyzer-/README.md

 **DNA-Sequence-Analyzer**

-This project is a simple bioinformatics tool built with Python.
-It reads DNA sequences from FASTA files and performs basic analysis.
+This project is a simple bioinformatics tool built with Python in Google Colab.
+It reads multiple DNA sequences from a multi-FASTA file, performs basic nucleotide analysis, and compares the first two sequences using a simple base-by-base method.

 **Features**

-- Reads FASTA files
+- Reads **multi-FASTA** files
-- Extracts DNA sequences
+- Extracts multiple DNA sequences
-- Counts nucleotides (A, T, G, C)
+- Counts nucleotides (**A, T, G, C**) for each sequence
-- Calculates GC content
+- Calculates **GC content**
-- Provides basic biological interpretation
+- Measures **similarity percentage** between the first two sequences
+- Detects and reports **mutation positions**

 **Technologies Used**

 - Python
+- Google Colab

 **How to Run**

-1. Upload your FASTA file
+1. Open the script in **Google Colab**
-2. Run the script:
+2. Run the code
-   python dna_analyzer.py
+3. Upload your multi-FASTA file when prompted
+4. View the DNA analysis and comparison results

 **Example Output**

+DNA Analysis Report for >Sequence_1
-Length: 32
+Length: 32 nucleotides
 A: 8
 T: 7
 G: 9
 C: 8
-GC Content: 53%
+GC Content: 53.12%

-**future Improvements**
-- Multiple sequence support
-- GUI interface
-- Sequence Alignment
+Alignment Result
-- AI-based DNA classification
+Similarity: 93.75 %

+Mutations:
+Position 10 : A -> G
+Position 21 : T -> C

 **Author**

 Md Ruhul Ibna Khan Jesun
 Bachelor Student, TISP Molecular Engineering
 Tomsk State University, Russia

-Contact: rikjesun@gmail.com
+Email: rikjesun@gmail.com